danielpigott/cloudflare-cli/README.md

-    -c  --config    Path to yml file with config defaults (defaults to ~/.cfcli.yml -k  --token     Token for your cloudflare account -e  --email     Email of your cloudflare account -d  --domain    Domain to operate on
+    -c  --config    Path to yml file with config defaults (defaults to ~/.cfcli.yml -k  --token     Token for your cloudflare account -e  --email     Email of your cloudflare account -u  --account   Choose one of your cloudflare accounts by a short name in config accounts.
+    -d  --domain    Domain to operate on
     -a  --activate  Activate cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv or table)